GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 {% Aside %}

-The Weekly users stats does not monitor when the user activates an extension.
+The Weekly users stats does not monitor active users.

 {% endAside %}

 ### Google Analytics

-To use Google Analytics to track your additional Store item metrics, you can specify your Google Analytics ID under the Additional field of your Store listing.
+To use Google Analytics to track Store item metrics, you can add your Google Analytics ID in the **Store listing Tab** under Additional fields.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/nYdeRcgteYZL6pTyPQMA.png", alt="where to add google
 analytics id", width="787", height="121" %}